kashif-nawaz/Junos-ZTP/README.md

 In addition to dhcp client config ; under the "chassis" stanza "auto-image-upgrade" is already enabled in factory shipped config <br/>

-ZTP functionality can be enabled on supported on Junos platform by issuing the command "request system zeroize" <br/>
+ZTP functionality can be enabled on supported  Junos platform by issuing the command "request system zeroize" <br/>

 DHCP Server levearge on dhcp option 43 (subptions  0  for Junos image file name, 1 for  Junos config file) and 3 for for file transfer mode "i.e http/ ftp/ tftp" <br/>